Fancy a job in PR? Here are our top tips to get started

 If there’s one super tip when it comes to beginning your career in public relations, it’s to get into the habit of reading the news on a daily basis.

-Having an appetite to always find out more about not only what’s going on in the PR space, but sector-specific areas and national news, not only illustrates your passion for the job, but will also put you in good stead when it comes to pitching to journalists.
+Having an appetite to always find out more about not only what’s going on in the PR landscape, but sector-specific areas and national news, not only illustrates your passion for the job, but will also put you in good stead when it comes to pitching to journalists.

-It’s important to consult a smorgasbord of traditional and modern media too – from blogs and social media channels, to print magazines and newspapers.
+It’s important to consult a smorgasbord of traditional and modern media too – from blogs and social media channels to print magazines and newspapers.
 Every platform has its place in the media mix and it’s good to know how each one works – finding out what journalists do and don’t look for in a story.

 Read, write, type, repeat

-And there sure is lots of researching, notetaking and putting fingers to the keyboard in this job.
+And there sure is lots of researching, notetaking, and putting fingers to the keyboard in this job.

-Therefore, if you’re wanting to keep your writing sharp, concise and creative, you can’t underestimate the importance of reading and practising drafting different types of content.
-From social media posts and blogs, to press releases, thought-leadership features, webinar scripts and email marketing sequences, everything has a part to play in a fully considered PR and marketing strategy.
+Therefore, if you’re wanting to keep your writing sharp, concise, and creative, you can’t underestimate the importance of reading and practising drafting different types of content.
+From social media posts and blogs to press releases, thought-leadership features, webinar scripts, and email marketing sequences, everything has a part to play in a fully considered PR and marketing strategy.